|

 Day trip to DMZ: how to choose the best tour

-Unsurprisingly the area dubbed as ‘the world’s most dangerous border’ is also the number 1 tourist attraction in South Korea; over 1.2 million visitors flock every year to the infamous Korean Demilitarized Zone or DMZ.
+Unsurprisingly, the area dubbed ‘the world’s most dangerous border’ is also South Korea’s number one tourist attraction; over 1.2 million visitors flock to the infamous Korean Demilitarized Zone (DMZ) every year.

 DMZ